Like ToolFern? Prefer us as your source on Google →

 Does it round my number?

-No. It preserves the significant digits you type and only strips zeros that do not change the value, so the standard and scientific forms always represent exactly the same quantity.
+Not unless you ask it to.
+By default it preserves the significant digits you type and only strips zeros that do not change the value, so the standard and scientific forms always represent exactly the same quantity.
+Enter a value in the significant figures field to round the scientific and engineering mantissa on purpose.